 On the surface, changing a theme, might seem harmless.
 It’s so easy, it’s hard to imagine it can do any harm.
 You can even do it from within the dashboard these days, without any manual FTP upload required.
 It’s quick, painless and perfectly safe, right?
 Depends on how you’ve set up your site.

-The thing about WordPress sites is that they often become more of a mosaic, puzzle, or even, a jenga tower, than a painting or statue carved from a single block of marble.
-You have all the plugins and the theme, and any small or major edits you might have done, coming together to create a beautiful functional site that suits your needs.
+The thing about WordPress sites is that they often become more of a puzzle, or jenga tower, over time.
+You have your theme, added plugins and any small (or major) edits you might have done.
+These all come together to create a beautiful functional site that suits your needs.

 But, there is a way you can make changing the theme a 0% risk endeavor, and luckily, it’s covered in detail below.
 Let’s get started!